 Christmas Tree Ornaments

 Mike demonstrates how to turn a small Christmas tree suitable as a Christmas tree ornament or a bit larger to stand on a table.
-He Demonstrates making four different styles.
+He Demonstrates making four different styles with different toppers.

 Turning Small Spindle Projects